yashwanthky/Cab_Booking_Cancellation_Prediction/README.md

-# Predict Cab Booking Cancellationss
+# Predict Cab Booking Cancellations
 A model is built in R to predict the cancellation of the cab due to unavailability.

 ## Abstract